k-paxian/dart-package-publisher/README.md

 **Required** Google Account token from `~/.config/dart/pub-credentials.json` Put it as `secrets.OAUTH_ACCESS_TOKEN` on your repo [secrets section][1]

-You can find the credentials.json within `.pub-cache` in the User's home directory.
+You can find the pub-credentials.json within `.config/dart` in the User's home directory.
-You can use `open ~/.pub-cache`.
+You can use `open ~/.config/dart`.

 ### `refreshToken`

 **Required** Google Account token from `~/.config/dart/pub-credentials.json` Put it as `secrets.OAUTH_REFRESH_TOKEN` on your repo [secrets section][1]

-You can find the credentials.json within `.pub-cache` in the User's home directory.
+You can find the pub-credentials.json within `.config/dart` in the User's home directory.
-You can use `open ~/.pub-cache`.
+You can use `open ~/.config/dart`.

 ### `credentialJson`